Australia kicks off global New Year party defying terror threat - Nigeria Today

 Australia kicks off global New Year party defying terror threat

-Global terror attacks have cast a pall over 2016 but Australia was Saturday set to defy the threats and ring in the New Year with bumper crowds gathering to watch a firework extravaganza on Sydney’s glittering harbour.
+Japan also ushered in 2017 in style, with thousands packing the streets of Tokyo and releasing balloons into the air in celebration of the new year.

+Sydney’s visual feast paid tribute to some of the international musical legends who died this year, including David Bowie and Prince, with purple rain pouring off the bridge in an early display and firework “stars” soaring high above the harbour.

-2016 has seen repeated bloodshed, most recently a deadly truck attack at a Berlin Christmas market, a similar incident on Bastille Day in France that killed 86, and atrocities in Turkey and the Middle East.
+2016 has seen repeated bloodshed, most recently a deadly truck attack at a Berlin Christmas market, a similar incident on Bastille Day in France that killed 86 people, and atrocities in Turkey and the Middle East.

-Some 1.5 million people are packing Australia’s biggest city to watch the midnight fireworks, a larger-than-usual crowd due to the weekend timing and warm weather, as the New South Wales state premier urged “business as usual”.
+But the New South Wales state premier urged “business as usual” as a larger-than-usual crowd gathered due to the weekend timing and warm weather.

 “My encouragement to everyone is to enjoy New Year’s Eve… in the knowledge that police are doing everything they can to keep us safe,” Premier Mike Baird said.

-Some 2,000 extra officers have been deployed after a man was arrested for allegedly making online threats against the celebrations.
+Around 2,000 extra officers were deployed in Sydney after a man was arrested for allegedly making online threats against the celebrations.

-There were a number of other reported threats this holiday period, in Asia-Pacific and elsewhere.
+There were a number of other reported threats during the holiday period, in Asia-Pacific and elsewhere.

 In Melbourne, police foiled a “significant” Islamic State-inspired Christmas Day terror plot.

-Indonesia said it foiled plans by an IS-linked group for a Christmas-time suicide bombing, and 52 died in the Philippines in bomb attacks blamed on Islamist militants.
+Indonesia said it foiled plans by an IS-linked group for a Christmas-time suicide bombing, and 52 injured in the Philippines in bomb attacks blamed on Islamist militants.

-Israel on Friday issued a warning of imminent “terrorist attacks” to tourists and western targets in India, telling its citizens to avoid public places.
+Israel on Friday issued a warning of imminent “terrorist attacks” to tourists and western targets in India.

+Despite the terror fears, revellers in Hong Kong and Taipei were expected to throng city streets to watch firework performances.

-Meanwhile in Japan, shoppers filled markets to buy tuna and crabs — seen as expensive items of indulgence and special feasts — for New Year’s Day family gatherings.
+Shoppers in Japan had earlier filled markets to buy tuna and crabs — seen as expensive items for special feasts — for New Year’s Day family gatherings.

-Security concerns have hit many New Year events with truck blockades a new tactic to try to prevent vehicles ploughing into crowds.
-Sydney is using garbage trucks as safety barriers.
+Security concerns have hit many New Year events with truck blockades a new tactic to try to prevent vehicles ploughing into crowds, with Sydney using garbage trucks.

 “This year, what’s new is that we will place concrete blocks and position heavy armoured vehicles at the entrances” to the zone around Brandenburg Gate, a police spokesman said.

-In Cologne, after a wave of sexual attacks last year, 1,800 police will be deployed — compared to just 140 in 2015.

-In neighbouring Austria police will hand out 6,000 free pocket alarms to help stop assaults on women.
+Visitors seemed undeterred by recent events as they began to gather under a cold blue sky for a series of concerts ahead of large midnight firework display in the area.

-In Paris, there will be a firework display again, after muted 2015 celebrations following the November 13 massacre of 130 people.
+In Paris, there will be a firework display again, after muted 2015 celebrations following the massacre of 130 people by jihadists in the French capital.

 Nearly 100,000 police, gendarmes and soldiers will be deployed across France against the jihadist threat.